Technigo/project-express-api/README.md

 Surprisingly, this first step on backend programming was pretty smooth and I had lots of good time searching for ideas of which API I want to use.
 I decided to search for database on kaggle.com and then convert the csv file into json file via csvjson.com.
 I mostly used the knowledge I got from codealong with both Damien and Daniel to make all this API works.

+If I had more time, I would try to create the frontend part of it.

 ## View it live

 https://project-express-api-5dpplzryzq-lz.a.run.app